Updated: Jul 16

 This was truly the most satisfying chicken dish, as it looks like such a lot of work but is in fact incredibly easy.
 I based this on an Alison Roman recipe from the New York Times, and added a few extras in for fun.

 A key thing to remember is to not crowd your chicken on the roasting tray, you need it to have lots of space to get crispy skin and release lots of juice.
-A really hot oven also enables you to get the skin crisp in a short cooking time.
+Secondly, Aa really hot oven enables you to get the skin crisp in a short cooking time.

-The sauce is where the genius is at, it is simply made of the roasting juices and sticky bits from the tray that is mixed whilst warm with vinegar, water and garlic.
+The sauce is where the genius is at, it is simply made of the roasting juices and sticky bits from the tray mixed together whilst warm with vinegar, water and garlic.

-Fat juicy green olives that are in olive oil, not brine work best in this dish.
+Fat juicy green olives that are stored in olive oil, not brine work best in this dish.
 You could easily swap the red onion for a shallot, and leave out the sultanas if you are not a dried fruit fan.
-I think they are adding some much-needed sweetness!
+I think they are adding some much-needed sweetness to the very savoury dish!

 Finish with quite literally at sh*t ton of fresh herbs, a mixture of coriander and parsley would be perfect!